js-joda/js-joda/README.md

 ## Introduction

-**js-joda is a project that wants to bring JSR-310 (more specifically the ThreeTen-Backport) date and time API to the javascript world.
-The Project is in a very early state.
-Be aware that the most of the things written here are not ready yet**

 js-joda, a port of the ThreeTen immutable data and time library to javascript.
 It provides a simple and clean API based on the ISO8601 calendar.
 Joda-Time (the predecessor project) used to be the de facto standard date and time library for Java.
 It is the base for JSR-310 that became part of Java SE 8 in the java.time package.